 Want to shake off your competitors?
 Innovation is the way forward!
 For example, simplifying your production process by using new technologies might allow you to offer a more attractive sales price.

 Being the first in your market to offer a new product/service will keep you one step ahead, something that is particularly helpful if you’re an agile SME and your competitors are large groups.

-With a little imagination (and a good market research study) you can also find new fields of application for your innovation and expand you customer base.
+With a little imagination (and a good market research study) you can also find new fields of applications for your innovation and expand your customer base.

 Public funds for innovation have doubled over the last fifteen years, and companies and countries worldwide want to increase their productivity.
 Innovative projects benefit from numerous sources of start-up and business development funds such as loans, research tax credits, special statuses for innovative start-ups, etc.